NativeScript/docs-v7/docs/core-concepts/project-structure.md

 ## Nsconfig

+### Usage

 The **nsconfig.json** is an optional configuration file, located at the root project directory on the same level as the project's package.json file.
 This file makes it possible for users to modify the structure of their application.
-Valid available configurations are **appPath** and **appResourcesPath**.
+The available configurations are **appPath** and **appResourcesPath**.
 For example:

 ```
 {